MichaelCurrin/network-graphs/README.md

 # Network graphs
 > D3 wrapper for visualizing CSV data as a network graph

-Creates an animated network graph in the browser, consisting of nodes with connecting arrows, text labels and color.
+Create an animated network graph in the browser, consisting of nodes with connecting arrows, text labels and color.
 The nodes are force-directed i.e. they respond to clicking and dragging mouse actions.

+See the project hosted here, using Github Pages: https://michaelcurrin.github.io/network-graphs/ .

 ## Purpose

+I've built this project as a wrapper on the D3 library which allows me to easily point to a CSV dataset, configure some parameters and then show the visualization in the browser.

-I have a couple of personal projects which have data which is great for making network graphs.
-But that kind of graph is not found in the dashboard tools I've used.
-There is one in Google Fusion Tables which reads CSV data and can be easily customized - unfortunately Google is retiring that system.
+The reason I made it is that I have a couple of personal projects which have data which is ideal for making network graphs.
+But this type of graph is not often found in the dashboard tools I've used.
+Although there is one in Google Fusion Tables which reads CSV data and can be easily configured, unfortunately Google is retiring that system.

-So I've built my wrapper on the D3 library which allows me to easily point to a CSV dataset, configure some parameters and then show the visualization in the browser.

 ## Usage